avaneev/biteopt/README.md

 is suitably large for most practical constraint programming problems.

-See `constr.cpp` for an example of constraint programming. `constr2.cpp` is an example of non-linear constraint programming with both non-equalities and equalities.
+See `constr.cpp` for an example of constraint programming. `constr2.cpp` is an example of non-linear constraint programming with both equalities and non-equalities.
 To effectively solve constraint programming problems, the CBiteOptDeep class should be used, with M=6 or higher.

-It is not advisable to use constraints like (x1-round(x1)=0) commonly used in model libraries to force integer or binary values, as such constraint formulation does not provide a useful global gradient.
+It is not advisable to use constraints like (x1-round(x1)=0) for non-binary integer variables, commonly used in model libraries to force integer values, as such constraint formulation does not provide a useful global gradient.
 Instead, direct rounding should be used on integer variables.

+BiteOpt is able to solve binary combinatorial problems, if the cost function is formulated as a sum of differences between bit values and continuous variables in the range [0; 1] - these differences can be used as usual constraints while binary value equality tolerance can be set to as low as 10<sup>-12/sup>.

 ## Multi-Objective Optimization ##